-Rachel is a Refugee AmeriCorps Employment Specialist.
-She assists in planning, scheduling, and facilitating ongoing employability skills training for newly resettled refugees and specifically clients in the Preferred Communities Program.
+Rachel is a PC Program Coordinator.
+She previously served as Refugee AmeriCorps Employment Specialist with NCASC.
+She assisted in planning, scheduling, and facilitating ongoing employability skills training for newly resettled refugees and specifically clients in the Preferred Communities Program.

 To that end, Rachel will help clients with special needs to find and keep jobs so that they may become empowered to be a self-sufficient.
 She hopes to host classes that would further advance job readiness skills.
 Rachel will also assist her clients’ through training that will educate them on what to expect in an American workforce environment, how to apply for jobs, how to prepare for interviews for jobs, etc.

 Rachel believes NCASC’s image reflects to the world, the importance of helping others, especially those in your community who may not look like you, think like you, nor speak like you.

 Rachel is 23 years old and a recently accepted AmeriCorps member working with NCASC.
 She graduated from the University of North Carolina at Chapel Hill in May of 2015, with a Bachelor’s degree in Political Science and Religious Studies.
 Rachel’s Religious Studies degree gave her an opportunity to learn about and realize her passion for different cultures around the world.